Kelley has been a fan of Major League Baseball since the 1960s, and his favorite team is the Los Angeles Dodgers.

 Exit Hong-Chih Kuo

 Major League relief pitcher Hong-Chih Kuo has the dubious distinction of being the MLB player with the most Tommy John surgeries – four!
 Kuo first blew out his left elbow in 2002, when he had two UCL reconstructions.
-And then in 2003 he had two more!
-Keep in mind, there’s never a certainly that the operation will be successful.
+And then in 2003, he had two more!
+Keep in mind; there’s never a certainty that the operation will be successful.
 Kuo wasn’t able to pitch effectively again until the 2005 season.

 Nicknamed “Status Kuo” Kuo (pronounced “quo” as in quote) had an excellent year in 2010, making the All-Star team, while becoming the closer for the Los Angeles Dodgers.
 That year Kuo led all relief pitchers in the majors with an ERA of 1.20.